Moving to Australia

 Cost of Living in Australia

 Like neighbouring New Zealand, many find that the cost of living in Australia is higher than that of the UK.
-However, with salaries increased by an average of 30% for most expats, many find that finances are not an issue.
+However, according to Numbeo, salaries in Australia increased by an average of 25% when compared to UK wages, so, many expats find that finances are not an issue.

 Australia Currency